Adhishtanaka/disa/WhatsAppBot/README.md

 - **Easy Access**: No need for specialized apps—use the familiar WhatsApp interface
 - **Quick Reporting**: Report emergencies with essential details in a guided process
 - **Stay Informed**: Check for nearby disasters to make safety decisions
+- **Real-time Monitoring**: Set up continuous monitoring for new disasters in your area and receive immediate alerts when new emergencies are detected
 - **Reduced Response Time**: Direct line to emergency services through WhatsApp
 - **Low Data Usage**: Works efficiently even with limited connectivity